DEDasgupta/The-Forowon/README.md

 Install nodeJS and npm (make sure npm is accessible by command line)

+download the isogenic game engine, move the ige folder into this directory

 from this directory in the command line/terminal:

 run the command "npm install"